jcomellas/getopt/README.markdown

 ------------

 To compile the module you simply run 'make'.

 To run the unit tests run 'make test'.

+To run the example module run 'make example'.

 To build the (very) limited documentation run 'make docs'.